 Fair value of debt issued approximates amounts at which debt instruments could be exchanged in a current transaction between willing parties.
-In valuing OEFC's debt, fair value is estimated using discounted cash flows and other valuation techniques and is compared to public market quotations where available.
-These estimates are affected by the assumptions made concerning discount rates and the amount and timing of future cash flows.
+In valuing OEFC's debt, fair value is estimated using discounted cash flows and other valuation techniques and is compared to public market

-The estimated fair value of OEFC debt at March 31, 2013 was \$32.5 billion (2012 - \$32.2 billion).
-This is higher than the book value of \$27.3 billion (2012 - \$27.0 billion) because current interest rates are generally lower than the interest rates at which the debt was issued and because of exchange rate movements.
+The estimated fair value of OEFC debt at March 31, 2014, was \$30.5 billion (2013 - \$32.5 billion).
+This is higher than the book value of \$26.1 billion (2013 - \$27.3 billion) because current interest rates are generally lower than the interest rates at which the debt was issued and because of exchange rate movements.
 The fair value of debt does not reflect the effect of related derivative contracts.